 Tucking in to an epic family dinner?
-This Thanksgiving, be the most well-mannered babe at any table (even the grown-ups'!) with a little help from Miss Manners.
+This Easter, be the most well-mannered babe at any table (even the grown-ups'!) with a little help from Miss Manners.

 Don’t forget to…